Matt Holliday Part-3: How to Optimize Vision, Tracking, and Timing

 - Develop a solid plate discipline strategy, and

 We have to make batting practice as “game-like” as we can.
-The THREE worst mistakes are:
+The FIVE worst mistakes are:

 How-To Develop a Plate Discipline Strategy